Cray-HPE/docs-csm/operations/node_management/Add_a_Standard_Rack_Node.md

 1. (`ncn#`) **If adding a UAN application node**, then remove the IP address reservation for the node in the `CAN` or `CHN` networks.

-    **Node** If the the UAN is being replaced within the same rack slot, then this step can be skipped.
+    **Node** If the UAN is being replaced within the same rack slot, then this step can be skipped.

     1. Perform a dry-run: